videntity/vmi/user-api.md

 * Endpoint:https://alpha.verifymyidentity.com/api/v1/user/[sub]
 * Authorization: OAuth2 Bearer Token

-Adding a record of identifity verifieaction is how the IAL is calculated.
-The `sub` is provided  as the identifer for the user record.
+Adding a record of identity verification is how the IAL is calculated.
+The `sub` is provided  as the identifier for the user record.
 In most cases, the goal is to move a user's account from level `1` to level `2` for an extended period of time.
 The identity assurance level (IAL) claim contains:

 * A description of the evidence
-* A code classifiing the evidence.
+* A code classifying the evidence.
 Codes include `ONE-SUPERIOR-OR-STRONG+`,`ONE-STRONG-TWO-FAIR`,`TWO-STRONG`,  `TRUSTED-REFEREE-VOUCH`, and `KBA`.
 See Nist SP 800-63-3 for details.
 * The subject identifier of the person acting as a trusted agent (if applicable).
 * The date of the identity verification check.